EliteLoser/Finance/text/FundingQE.md

 The pattern that I see (or imagine) now, is increased taxation of banks, maybe insurance companies, and eventually who-knows-what, to support QE.
 We have come to depend on it.
-I read researchers claimed to have proved "QE addiction" in the markets.
+I read researchers claimed to have proven "QE addiction" in the markets.
  With this in mind, it seems bad to let it go, and politicians seek to increase funding for QE _in sustainable and reasonable ways_.
 Whether this is reasonable or not in the ultimate, grander scheme of things, I do not have enough insight to know, but I notice it's what's being proposed.
 The reasoning to me seems solid.
 Probably there will be separate